Vkeat660/digitalocean-dcos-cassandra/README.md

 This tutorial is a quick and dirty guide for getting a cassandra cluster up and running in less than an hour.

-While beyond the scope of this tutorial, it's also pretty straightfoward to install Spark, Kafka, or whatever else you need on dc/os once the cluster is up and running.
+While beyond the scope of this tutorial, it's also pretty straightforward to install Spark, Kafka, or whatever else you need on dc/os once the cluster is up and running.

 ## Tech Stack ##